 5. Municipal Art Gallery

-Here’s what to do in Spello if you want to learn about its history: visit the Pinacoteca Civica Diocesana.
+If you want to learn about its history, visit the Pinacoteca Civica Diocesana.
 You won’t regret it, it’s guaranteed!
 On display are paintings, sculptures and works of art from different periods, from local churches and private individuals.

-Right in the heart of the historic centre, in Piazza Matteotti, you can appreciate the immense culture of Spello.
+Right in the heart of the historic centre, in Piazza Matteotti, you can appreciate the immense culture of this picturesque town.
 Among authentic art, medieval rooms and beautiful fireplaces you will fall in love with this place.

 6. Flowery alleyways